 Interaction with model during competition (maximum 10 points)

-- Communicate with model about Moving model’s body part
+- Communicate with model when moving model’s body parts

-- Therapist must respond to verbal & non verbal feedback in an appropriate way
+- Responds to verbal & non verbal feedback in an appropriate way

 - Amount of communication is appropriate (not too much/little)